Acquire: Reception

 In the December 1993 edition of Dragon (Issue 200), Allen Varney advised readers to ignore the hotel theme: "Supposedly a game of hotel acquisitions and mergers, this is actually a superb abstract game of strategy and capital."
 Varney called the game "An early masterpiece from [Sid] Sackson, game historian and one of the great designers of our time."

 Awards

 The game was short-listed for the first Spiel des Jahres board game awards in 1979.

-GAMES magazine has inducted Acquire into their buyers' guide Hall of Fame.
+GAMES magazine inducted Acquire into their buyers' guide Hall of Fame.
 The magazine's stated criteria for the Hall of Fame encompasses "games that have met or exceeded the highest standards of quality and play value and have been continuously in production for at least 10 years; i.e., classics."

 Acquire was inducted into the Academy of Adventure Gaming Arts & Design's Hall of Fame, along with game designer Sid Sackson, in 2011.
 It is also one of the Mind Sports Olympiad games.